Alpha-Labs-Global/blockalizer/README.md

 # Structure

-- art-styles: constains all the P5 designs
+- art-styles: contains all the P5 designs
 - data: stores all static information